sujoy-kr/fileShare/README.md

 - **Joi**: Validation library for user inputs.
 - **Helmet**: Middleware for securing Express apps by setting various HTTP headers.
 - **Express Rate Limiter**: Middleware for rate-limiting requests to prevent abuse.
+- **jsonwebtoken**: Library for managing JWTs, including validation for user authentication, file access, and email confirmation.

 ## Setup and Installation